 The first step is to try to identify what the actual case-number endings of these twelve forms could be – that is, to separate the constant from the inconstant parts of the word, which have nothing to do with its ‘body’ meaning, but rather its function in the sentence.
-This is what we can identify:
+By comparing corpus with other nouns of the same gender and declension, these are the case-number endings that we can identify:

 |Nominative||corpus||corpor – a|

 |Dative||corpor – ī||corpor – ibus|